Missing Persons Investigation Services for Families in Connecticut

 When we think about a friend, partner, or family member going missing, the first thing that crosses most of our thoughts are: how am I going to find this person?
 Who do I need to turn to?
 Who can I trust?
-For most people, police officers and detectives are people that cross our mind.
+For most people, police officers and detectives are people that cross our minds when needing a missing persons investigation for your family.
 We put our trust in the legal system to have our best interests at heart and to do what needs to be done to help with an emergency situation.
-Unfortunately, there are a lot of reasons for why the police may not be the only or best resource to turn to in the case of a missing person.
+Unfortunately, there are a lot of reasons why the police may not be the only or best resource to turn when needing a missing persons investigation.
+In a situation as serious as this, you should have a qualified team of private investigators on your side.
+Advanced Investigations is Connecticut’s most trusted private investigation firm.
+We will stop at nothing to help you find your loved one.
+Contact our office today to learn how we can help when it matters most.

 For one, police officers do the best they can with the resources that they are given.
 Time, money, and resources often constrain local police from being able to put all their energy into one case at a time.
 Police officers are pulled in a million different directions on a daily basis and time can be spread thin.
 For missing person cases that go on for weeks or months, the amount of time and resources must dwindle due to the heavy load of other cases.
 Understandably, the more time that passes in these types of cases, the harder it becomes.
 Time is everything, especially in cases of missing children and teenagers, who are more vulnerable to kidnappers.
 Cases can turn to cold cases and the investigations will turn into dusty boxes on a shelf.